See board of directors, board of trustees.

-Lowercase compass points only when they describe a section of a state or city: western Texas, southern Atlanta.
-But capitalize compass points when part of a proper name: North Dakota, West Virginia; or when used in denoting widely known sections: Southern California, Western Washington, the Northwest.
+Lowercase compass points only describe a section of a state or city: western Texas, southern Atlanta.
+But capitalize compass points when part of a proper name: North Dakota, West Virginia, or denoting widely known sections: Southern California, Western Washington, the Northwest.
 If in doubt, lowercase.

 Capitalize when combining with another common noun to form the name for a region or location: the North Woods, the South Pole, the Far East, the Eastern Shore.

 - With names of nations

 - government bodies

 Capitalize all specific references to governmental legislative bodies, regardless of whether the nation or state's name is used: the U.S. Senate, the Senate, the Virginia Senate, the state Senate, the Senate.
 Lowercase plural uses the Virginia and North Carolina senates.
 Lowercase references to nongovernmental bodies: the student senate at the University of Puget Sound.